Blood Sucking Freaks (1976)

 The premise of the film focuses on incorporating masochism and sadism in the theatre also known as BDSM.
 Throughout the film, Sardu attempts to create art by combining domination and obedience with a storyline to display to his audience in the theatre.
 The idea of displaying real situations to the public without them being aware of the truth is an interesting concept.
 But a performance was only shown in the beginning of the film so this plot was not the focal point.
 In addition, there were other factors which overshadowed the plot and took away from it’s substantive value.

-However, the main problem with this film is that every scene incorporated naked women.
+To add to my previous statements, every scene incorporated a naked woman or women.
 Even when the women were “clothed”, their boobs were hanging out.
-As much as I appreciate the premise, the nudity was overkill and nothing more than a shock and exploitation film.
+As much as I appreciate the premise, the nudity was overkill and nothing more “shock” value.
+But, I believe that everything should be in moderation or else it loses it’s effect.

 Another disturbing aspect of the film is the fact that the master vampire is selling naked women and shipping them to the Middle East.
 Obviously, these women would suffocate in real life but the reality of selling women in the black market is real and a horrific reality.
 The concept as incorporated in the film s distasteful and off putting.

 The performance of the actors and actresses were very subpar.
 The performance of the Luis De Jesus who played Ralphus was not well-done and frustrating to watch.
-In one scene, he is seen jumping up and down l and jumps awkwardly.
+In one scene, he is seen jumping up and down and the performance is just painful to watch.
 As to the master Sardu (Seamus O’Brien), his performance was a little better but not by much.

 For the foregoing reasons, Grave Reviews gives Blood Sucking Freaks (1976) one Grave out of five Grave